As Box IPOs, a Competitor Previews The Market Share Battle

 Xconomy: What are some of the major differences in the services offered by data storage and sharing systems?

-Jeetu Patel: “EMC Syncplicity gives customers the choice to store their data in different locations.
+Jeetu Patel: “EMC Syncplicity by Axway gives customers the choice to store their data in different locations.
 This is a hybrid cloud solution.
 Some customers may love using a software as a service application that runs in the cloud, but they don’t feel comfortable putting other information such as data on legal issues or mergers and acquisitions in the public cloud.
 We allow them to store that information in their private data center.”